MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/azure/azure-monitor.md

 ### Set up your server for use with Azure Monitor

-From the Overview page of a server connection, select the new button **Manage alerts**, or go to **Server Settings > Monitoring and alerts**.
-Within this page, onboard your server to Azure Monitor by selecting **Set up** and completing the setup pane.
+From the Overview page of a server connection, go to **Tools > Azure Monitor**.
+Within the Azure Monitor page, onboard your server to Azure Monitor by selecting **Register with Azure and sign in**, once complete return to the same page, select **Setup** and follow the prompts.
 Windows Admin Center takes care of provisioning the Azure Log Analytics workspace, installing the necessary agent, and ensuring the VM insights solution is configured.
 Once complete, your server sends performance counter data to Azure Monitor, enabling you to view and create email alerts based on this server, from the Azure portal.

 ### Create email alerts

-Once you've attached your server to Azure Monitor, you can use the intelligent hyperlinks within the Settings > Monitoring and alerts page to navigate to the Azure portal.
+Once you've attached your server to Azure Monitor, you can use the intelligent hyperlinks within the **Tools > Azure Monitor** select **visit the Azure portal** to create new alerts.
 Windows Admin Center automatically enables performance counters to be collected, so you can easily [create new alerts](/azure/azure-monitor/platform/alerts-log) by using one of the predefined queries or writing your own.

 ### Consolidated view across multiple servers